freakydude/klipper-serial-btt/README.md

   sudo nano /etc/systemd/system/serial-btt-bridge.service
   ```

-- Find the following line `ExecStart=socat -d /dev/ttyAMA0,b115200 /home/pi/printer_data/comms/klippy.serial,b115200`.
+  - Optional: Find the following line `ExecStart=socat -d /dev/ttyAMA0,b115200 /home/pi/printer_data/comms/klippy.serial,b115200`.
 Replace `/home/pi` by your user.
 On a raspberry it's `/home/pi`, on a CB1 it's `/home/biqu` by default.
 Replace `/dev/ttyAMA0` with the serial (UART) interface your level-shifter and BigTreeTech-TouchScreen is connected. **Hint**: On the BigTreeTech CB1 it seems like UART serial pins are not enabled by default.

-  Optional: You could also replace "b115200" two times by the serial speed listed in your BigTreeTech Touchscreen.
+  - Optional: You could also replace "b115200" two times by the serial speed listed in your BigTreeTech Touchscreen.
 The default 115200Bit/sec is the safe an pre-configured speed.
 Make sure, you select the same speed in your Touchscreen too.

 - Reload services, start and enable the serial bridge